 - Sprinkle the streusel on top of the cherry pie before baking it.

-If you don’t want to use streusel, you can still add flavor to the pie.
-This works with homemade pie crust or pre-made pie dough.
+If you don't want to use streusel, you can still add flavor to the delicious dessert.
+This works with homemade or store-bought pie crusts.

 - Top the pie however you choose.

 - Make an egg wash.
 In a small bowl, whisk the egg whites of two eggs and 1 tablespoon of cold water.